fperez/fernandoperez.org/code/indefero_dreamhost.md

 ### Local user for Git management

 We need a user to manage the git transactions.
-All tutorials I\'ve found suggest the creation of a dedicated user called `git`.
+All tutorials I've found suggest the creation of a dedicated user called `git`.
 On dreamhost this username is already taken, so I made another user (call it `git2`), and also created a custom group to which both `git2` and my normal user will belong.
 As long as this information is given to the proper InDefero config variables, the actual name of the user is irrelevant.

-In the git user\'s home directory, don\'t forget to make the `.ssh` directory with the proper permissions and make an empty `authorized_keys` file.
+In the git user's home directory, don't forget to make the `.ssh` directory with the proper permissions and make an empty `authorized_keys` file.
 The InDefero instructions for the SyncGit plugin explain this, but they assume you have sudo access.
-On a shared host this isn\'t the case, so you must do it manually by logging in as the new user, and then running the rest of the commands.
+On a shared host this isn't the case, so you must do it manually by logging in as the new user, and then running the rest of the commands.
 For reference (substitute `git2` with the name of your git user):